shagan-bbd/Budget-Tracker/README.md

 If you ever what to restart (i.e, delete all records and drop the tables), execute the DROP_TABLES.sql.

 Note:
-* All STORED_PROC_* files first drop the stored proc, then create it again.
+* All STORED_PROC_*.sql files first drop the stored proc, then create it again.